codebytes/containerizing-dotnet/slides/Slides.md

 ---

+# Azure Developer CLI (azd)

+The `azd init` command is designed to simplify and accelerate the containerization process for .NET applications, making it easier to deploy them to Azure.
+  - Automatically generates Dockerfiles and Azure resource definitions based on the application structure.
+  - Configures the application for optimal deployment to Azure, including Azure Container Apps (ACA) or Azure Kubernetes Service (AKS).
+  - **Rapid Setup**: Get your application containerized and ready for Azure in minutes.
+  - **No Deep Expertise Required**: Abstracts away the complexity of Docker and Kubernetes configurations.

+---

+# DEMOS

+---

 # Ideal .NET Container Images
 > Microsoft has been providing .NET Container images for almost 10 years.
 > Consistent Themes